Jaidah Brothers Compound

 West Bay, Doha, Qatar

-Located on the Lagoon in the West Bay of Qatar’s Capital, Doha, in an area of prestigious residential villas, the concept was to create a cluster of houses which imitated an old neighbourhood, with walkways between the villas and a sense of community as well as offering its own private beach.
+Located on the Lagoon in the West Bay of Qatar’s Capital, Doha, in an area of prestigious residential villas, the concept was to create a cluster of houses which imitated an old neighborhood, with walkways between the villas and a sense of community as well as offering its own private beach.
 The compound consists of two adjacent lots of 17 villas in a gated community with central facilities and a clubhouse.
 The idea was to maximize the commercial potential of each villa by providing sea views to as many units as possible.
 The constraint was that not all villas would have the adjacency to the beach frontage.
 To cover the depth of the site, different degrees of visual contacts to the privileged view were established.

 The first line of villas meanders along the beach front providing the inner row an indirect view to the water.
 Common green areas are located at the rear side of the residential units fingering out to the open vistas.
 Emphasis was given to the landscape so that this component would act as a binding element between the built areas.
 Optimum planted area as well as water saving plant materials were chosen carefully to suit local condition.